Here’s what’s in the House GOP’s sweeping tax and spending cuts package

 No taxes on tips and overtime

-Certain taxpayers would be able to deduct the income they receive from tips on their tax returns, fulfilling a key Trump campaign promise, under the Ways and Means Committee plan.
+Certain taxpayers would be able to deduct the income they receive from tips on their tax returns, fulfilling a key Trump campaign promise, under the proposal.

 But it would only apply to occupations that traditionally receive tips, in an effort to prevent employers and workers from recharacterizing their income as tips to escape taxes.
 The Treasury secretary would be tasked with publishing a list of such jobs.

 Highly compensated individuals, who make more than $160,000 in 2025, would not qualify.
-The deduction would apply to 4 million tipped workers, according to a fact sheet from Rep. Jason Smith, the committee’s chair.
+The deduction would apply to 4 million tipped workers, according to a fact sheet from Rep. Jason Smith, chair of the House Ways and Means Committee.

-Likewise, many workers who receive overtime would not have to pay taxes on that extra compensation.
+Likewise, many hourly employees who receive overtime would not have to pay taxes on that extra compensation.
 It would apply to 80 million hourly workers, according to Smith.
+Those who are highly compensated would not qualify.

 Both breaks would be available to taxpayers who do not itemize their deductions, who are the majority of Americans.
 However, the measures would only be in effect from 2025 through 2028.